filispeen/Meshroom-colab.ipynb/README.md

 * **`drive_output_path`** : Path to your zip file in Google Drive.

 After you are done, go to **Runtime > Run All (Ctrl + F9)** and upload your files or have Google Drive authorised below.
-See the GitHub repo for more information.
+See the [colab script](https://colab.research.google.com/github/filispeen/Meshroom-colab.ipynb/blob/main/Meshroom_colab.ipynb) for more information.